-The manufacturing of sunblock creams and lotions has been on a steady increase in recent years as a result of increased awareness on the effects of ultra-violet rays (UV) and the exposure to skin.
+The manufacturing of sunscreens and lotions has been on a steady increase in recent years as a result of increased awareness of the effects of ultraviolet rays (UV) and exposure to skin.

 - Powdered ingredients, such as cetyl alcohol and stearic acid are typically dispersed into the oil phase.
-The water phase is prepared separately, containing emulsifiers and stabilizers (Carbomers, Cellulose Gums, Hydrocolliods).
+The water phase is prepared separately, containing emulsifiers and stabilizers (Carbomers, Cellulose Gums and Hydrocolloids).

 - The oil phase and water phase are then mixed to form an emulsion.
 Depending on the formulation, some applications may require heating 110 - 185°F (45 - 85°C)